 I'm originally from Tauranga which is also where I learnt to fly, during my training I was fortunate enough to do some Cub flying with Sharn funnily enough.
 Upon gaining my CPL I found myself in a full time parachute dropping role flying a 172.

-During my time in Tauranga I was able to get a vast range of experience including glider towing with Piper Cubs and Piper Pawnees, some banner towing along with a heap of aerobatics in various planes like RV's and Pitts Specials.
+During my time in Tauranga I was able to get a vast range of experience including glider towing, some banner towing and aerobatics in various planes like RV's and Pitts Specials.
 I was able to fly a variety of tail wheel aircraft in Tauranga, everything's from Cessna 180s to a monowheel Europa with some time in a Harvard thrown in there as well.
 Some of my favourite flying was displaying a scale replica FW 190 at several of the North Island Airshows.

 After a few amazing years at Tauranga I moved to Queenstown to take on another full time skydive role this time around the mountains flying Cessna Caravans, Cresco’s, Fletcher Walter and a few hours skydiving with a Cessna 185.
 While in Queenstown I joined the local fire brigade as a volunteer.
 I spent a lot of time hiking a lot of the local mountains.